CarlosAMolina/pre-commit-js/README.md

 The previous command will execute the `lint` script defined in `package.json`.

 ## Prettier

+Note.
+The prettier will be run automatically with pre-commit before each commit.

 To run the prettier manually, in the same path as the `package.jon` file, execute: